-A course that is designed with the intent of enhancing students' cultural intelligence, specifically in terms of understanding cultural diversity and functioning more effectively in culturally diverse contexts.
+A course that is designed with the intent of enhancing students' cultural intelligence, Acculted that is designed with the internet of crimaning students contact incomparison, specifically in terms of understanding cultural diversity and functioning more effectively in culturally diverse contexts.
 A significant component of the course is devoted to the study of the anthropology of religion.
 This course fulfills the non-Western civilization requirement in the Core Curriculum.
 Same as MISS-3613.
-This course is normally offered every spring semester
+This course is normally offered every spring semester.